openbmc/phosphor-logging/extensions/openpower-pels/README.md

 PELs with associated guard records will never be deleted.
 Each step above makes the following 4 passes, stopping as soon as its limit is reached:

-Pass 1.
-Remove HMC acknowledged PELs.<br> Pass 2.
-Remove OS acknowledged PELs.<br> Pass 3.
-Remove PHYP acknowledged PELs.<br> Pass 4.
+- Pass 1.
+Remove HMC acknowledged PELs.
+- Pass 2.
+Remove OS acknowledged PELs.
+- Pass 3.
+Remove PHYP acknowledged PELs.
+- Pass 4.
 Remove all PELs.

 After all these steps, disk capacity will be at most 90% (15% + 30% + 15% +
 30%).